Established in 2000 | Modesto, CA

 We encourage older adults and their community to organize walking groups and walk for health and wellness in their surrounding community.

-*All Materials and Brochures Funded by USDA SNAP-ED, an equal opportunity provider and employer
+*All Materials and Brochures Funded by USDA SNAP-ED, an equal opportunity provider, employer and lender.

 Download our S.T.E.P.S.
 Safe Walking Routes Tri-Folds Today!